OpenChannelSSD/documentation/docs/commands.md

  1.  a -> Adds a target to a backend device
  2.  nulln0 -> Backend device (use cat /sys/module/lnvm/parameters/configure_debug to see available devices).
  3.  test -> Name of target to be exposed at /dev/test.
  4.  rrpc -> Name of the target engine.
-Our case rrpc.
+For this case rrpc.
  5. 0:0 is start channel : end channel.
 This is a range of how many channels of the attached open-channel SSD device that should be allocated to the target.

 After successfully registering the target.
 You may issue reads and writes to /dev/test

 # Delete target
+An instance of a target is deleted by:

+    # With lnvm
+    lnvm remove test

+    # With debug interface
     echo "d test" > /sys/module/lnvm/parameters/configure_debug

 deletes the configured "test" target.